Undergraduate Courses

 Topics

-This course will examine the fundamental chemical processes of the Earth's natural environment, and changes induced by human activity.
-Topics relate to the atmosphere: urban air pollution, stratospheric ozone depletion, acid rain; the hydrosphere: water resources and pollution, wastewater analysis; biogeochemistry and inorganic metals in the environment.
+This course examines the fundamental chemical processes of the Earth’s natural environment, and changes induced by human activity.
+Topics covered are related to the atmosphere and the hydrosphere: urban air pollution, stratospheric ozone depletion, acid rain, climate change, water resources and pollution, wastewater analysis, biogeochemistry, and inorganic metals in the environment.
+Skills in data analysis and visualization will be developed through an introduction to the R programming language and its use in several assignments.

 Background